Skip to contents

 Introduction

-Using the set of GitHub Actions provided by r-wasm/actions, it is possible to build a list of Wasm R packages and automatically deploy the resulting package repository or library image to a GitHub Pages URL.
-This workflow simplifies the process of deploying a set of R packages for use with webR, and enables continuous integration.
+Using the set of GitHub Actions provided by r-wasm/actions, it is possible to automatically build and deploy WebAssembly binary versions of R packages.
+This workflow simplifies the process of deploying R packages for use with webR, and facilitates continuous integration.

 First, create a new GitHub repository following GitHub’s instructions to initialise a new empty git repo.